Why High-Tech PR is Such a Disappointment

 ‘influence the influencers’ - which is curious, since I haven't come across

-a high-tech company yet who met their revenue goals by selling to industry
+a technology company yet who met their revenue goals by selling to industry

-What steps can a high-tech executive take to get the most from their public
+What steps can a technology executive take to get the most from their public

 relations effort and advisors, and make it part of their competitive advantage?